Qbehoopin/Stat-Global-E-commerce/README.md

 ## Security Notes

 - Change the `SECRET_KEY` in `website/__init__.py` for production
+- Change the `LANDING_ACCESS_CODE` in `website/__init__.py` for production
-- Use environment variables for sensitive configuration
+- Use environment variables for sensitive configuration (access codes, API keys)
 - Implement HTTPS in production
-- Add rate limiting for API endpoints
+- Add rate limiting for API endpoints (especially `/join-waitlist`)
 - Use a production-grade database (PostgreSQL) instead of SQLite
+- Consider implementing IP-based access restrictions for the landing page
+- Session-based access control expires when browser closes (by design)

 ## Troubleshooting